Fiddler on the Roof (film): Plot

-Later, as Perchik prepares to leave Anatevka to work for the revolution, he tells Hodel that he loves her, and she agrees to marry him.
-Tevye is furious to learn they want to marry without his permission and with Perchik leaving Anatevka, but he eventually relents because they love each other.
-Weeks later, when Perchik is arrested in Kiev and exiled to Siberia, Hodel leaves to join him there.
+Later, as Perchik prepares to leave Anatevka to participate in the revolution in Kyiv, he asks Hodel to marry him and she accepts.
+When Hodel and Perchik tell Tevye of their intention to marry without his permission, Tevye is initially furious but he ultimately gives them his blessing because they love each other.
+During a demonstration in Kyiv, Perchik is arrested and exiled to Siberia.
+Hodel leaves home to join him there, much to Tevye's sorrow.